garethjmsaunders/digital-code-style-guide/css.md

 ## 6.8 JavaScript hooks

-As a rule, it is unwise to bind your CSS and your JS onto the same class in your HTML.
+As a rule, it is unwise to bind your CSS and your JavaScript onto the same class in your HTML.
 This is because doing so means you can't have (or remove) one without (removing) the other.
-It is much cleaner, much more transparent, and much more maintainable to bind your JS onto specific classes.
+It is much cleaner, much more transparent, and much more maintainable to bind your JavaScript onto specific classes.

-I have known occasions before when trying to refactor some CSS has unwittingly removed JS functionality because the two were tied to each other—it was impossible to have one without the other.
+I have known occasions before when trying to refactor some CSS has unwittingly removed JavaScript functionality because the two were tied to each other—it was impossible to have one without the other.

-Typically, these are classes that are prepended with js-, for example:
+Typically, these are classes that are prepended with `js-`, for example:

 ```
 <input type="submit" class="btn  js-btn" value="Follow" />